djalbat/inference/README.md

 * Components need to be remounted in response to updates instead of making benign changes to their children.

-* Updates need to be refined in some way before being passed to the `render()` method.
+* Updates need to be filtered in some way before being passed to the `render()` method.

 * Updates need to be passed down from parents to children.